Care & Treatment

 For some people, physiotherapy and pain medicines are not enough.
 Depending on your general health and your specific disability, your doctor may suggest surgery and referral to an orthopedic surgeon after carefully weighing risks and benefits.
 Five common types of surgery are:

 If your joint problems are located in small bones such as those in your fingers, wrist, ankles, or spine, your surgeon may recommend joint fusion.
 In this operation, the ends of the bones in the affected joint are removed and the two bones are fused together.
-The joint can no longer bend after fusion surgery, since the connection will be rigid, but the pain and deformity will be gone.
+The joint can no longer bend after fusion surgery, since the connection will be rigid, but the pain and deformity will improve.

 Larger joints can often be partially or completely replaced.
 The most common joint replacement surgeries are for the knee and hip.
 Joint replacement relieves pain and can let you move easily again.
 The improvement generally lasts for 10 to 15 years.
 If your pain is keeping you up at night or preventing you from taking even a short walk, surgery may be what you need.